 That’s a good thing in essence, because it opens up many exciting opportunities.
 But one potential downside is losing money via poor deals on international transfers.
 Especially if you make a transfer using your bank, you can end up paying substantial fees as well as losing out thanks to bad exchange rates.
 The same process in reverse might mean you receive less money from international clients, too.

 And that’s why Wise can help.
-In addition to your business bank account, Wise Business can give you an international borderless account, for no monthly fee, that allows you to receive money directly in Australian, New Zealand and US dollars, euros and British pounds: for the business paying you, it’ll be just like a domestic payment.
+In addition to your business bank account, Wise for Business can give you an international Multi-currency account, for no monthly fee, that allows you to receive money directly in Australian, New Zealand and US dollars, euros and British pounds: for the business paying you, it’ll be just like a domestic payment.
 You can also hold money in 40+ currencies, and send money out widely as well.
-All conversions are done at the real mid-market rate, and fees are kept to a minimum.
+All conversions are done at the mid-market rate, and fees are low and shown upfront.

 Take a look now – it could save you and your business a lot.

 The opening process varies from bank to bank, and you’ll need different details depending on what sort of business you’ve set up.
 But these two stages should be common in all cases.

 - Before you set up the account, register your business and make sure you have all the appropriate numbers, such as an ABN or ACN.

 - Select your bank and account type – a few of your options are listed below – and fill in all the necessary forms.

 It’ll depend on the bank in question: they all have their own systems.
 Bear in mind that they may need to check your details, review your application and so on – it’s not as simple as opening a personal bank account.
 So you’d be wise to allow plenty of time.
 For most Australian banks, a specialist will accompany/guide you through this process and keep you updated.

 Again, it’s the bank that determines exactly what documents you have to show, but there are a few requirements that are legally necessary.